Stacey Ryan School of Rock

 More Schools, More Voices, One Mission

 Stacey envisions School of Rock continuing to expand globally while remaining deeply anchored to the mission that has guided the organization from the very beginning.
-Today, School of Rock proudly supports more than 430 schools across 17 countries, a global footprint that brings both momentum and responsibility.
+Today, School of Rock proudly supports almost 440 schools across 17 countries, a global footprint that brings both momentum and responsibility.
 As the brand grows, her focus remains on ensuring that the experience inside every school regardless of market feels personal, consistent, and transformative.

 She sees School of Rock further solidifying its position as being more than a music school.
-The recent Social Impact Study has provided data-backed proof of what the organization has long believed: that School of Rock builds confidence, teamwork, happiness, and a strong sense of belonging in young people.
+The recent Social Impact Study has provided data-backed proof that School of Rock builds confidence, teamwork, happiness, and a strong sense of belonging in young people.
 Over the next five years, Stacey is excited to deepen that impact and use both data and storytelling to elevate the role of music education in youth development and to advocate for creative education on a broader, global stage.

 An even stronger, more empowered franchise network is also central to her vision.
 Through continued investment in training, technology, and support systems, franchisees will be equipped to lead thriving schools, build strong teams, and serve as trusted leaders in their communities.
 As the system grows, collaboration and knowledge-sharing will remain priorities, enabling owners to learn from one another and scale best practices efficiently.